 This oven-baked crispy Keema naan bread is stuffed with spicy and tangy kabab-like ground meat.
 They are also called keema walay naan.
-And what more they melt in the mouth soft from inside and crispy from outside.
-This Keema naan recipe has many variations and I shared both oven and on tawa cooking method.
+And what's more, they melt in the mouth soft from the inside and crispy from the outside.
+This Keema naan recipe has many variations and I shared both oven and on tawa cooking methods.

 I love keema and I love naan, and this keema Naan or keema walay naan seems a love child of both.
 When I started testing this recipe, I wanted it to be perfect and just like the one you get at dhabbas in Lahore.

-Ingredients For Naan are the same as those of bread that is flour, egg, milk, yeast, salt, cumin, yogurt, and sugar.
+Ingredients: The ingredients for naan are the same as those of bread which is flour, egg, milk, yeast, salt, cumin, yogurt, and sugar.
 Yogurt helps attain typical naan flavor with background sour touches.
 Cumin adds flavor to the naan bread.

 Ingredients for keema stuffing are

-- Onion, is finely chopped.
+- The onion is finely chopped.
 I chopped onion in a food processor, just a few pulses.
-Then, I squeezed water from onion by pressing it in my fist.
+Then, I squeezed water from the onion by pressing it in my fist.

 - and common Indian spices like turmeric powder, crushed coriander, and cumin.
 The dry roasted and crushed cumin seed and coriander seeds give the best flavors.